By Sarah Trimble – Nutritionist

 Addressing and improving insulin resistance should be the primary focus of any nutritional and lifestyle interventions that aim to address PCOS.
 Dietary and lifestyle changes can significantly improve insulin resistance, reducing the amount of insulin produced by the body.
 Once the amount of insulin being produced drops the hormonal imbalances that are caused by elevated insulin levels will improve.

-Dietary changes to support PCOS
+Right Nutrition to support PCOS

 Eat slow carb rather than low carb